The graphics are strictly indexed. That means every pixel uses a certain entry of a color palette.

 - functions to create tile based textures easily (seamless tiles)

-- powerful color palette editor to copy/swap/move single colors or ranges, modify HSB/HSL or RGB, web color code support
+- powerful color palette editor to copy/swap/move single colors or ranges, modify HSL or RGB, web color code support

 - gradient engine for linear or individual color groups.
-Including dithering options to increase the virtual color depth
+Including halftone options to increase the virtual color depth or pattern effects

 - animations with different delays between frames, ideal for animated GIFs

 - alpha transparency or simple transparency based on a transparent color

 - load and save Sprite Sheet/AnimStrips (BMP and PNG with animation frames)

 - built in tile map/tile set edit function

 - Onion skinning to draw smooth animation steps (also known as onion skinning) or to work with project layers